NATsCodes/ProcessHollowing/README.md

 Usage:

-Process Hollowing.exe [Host_Process_File] [Injectet_File]
+Process Hollowing.exe [Host Process File] [Injectet File]

--- Host_Process_File - PE file wich will serve as the host process for the Injectet File.
+- Host_Process_File - PE file wich will serve as the host process for the Injectet File.

--- Injectet_File - PE file wich will be injectet in to the host process.
+- Injectet_File - PE file wich will be injectet in to the host process.

 Notes: